Featured Image

 • Network diagram update

-In short, it's extremely likely that your startup will accumulate many recurring obligations as you travel the path of selling to (or partnering with) large enterprises that have extensive vendor risk assessment processes.
+In short, your startup will likely accumulate many recurring obligations as you travel the path to selling to (or partnering with) large enterprises with extensive vendor risk assessment processes.

 Need a Hand with Vendor Risk Assessments?

 Startups need an ally in vendor risk assessment.
-It can be overwhelming to stare down a lengthy set of security questions and requirements without any internal security-focused personnel.
-At Havoc Shield, we're glad to pinch hit until your startup grows to a stage where you have a team of full-time security professionals to fully manage your security practices.
-Drop us a line for help on that difficult vendor risk assessment that is sitting in your inbox?
+Staring down a lengthy set of security questions and requirements can be overwhelming without any internal security-focused personnel.
+At Havoc Shield, we're glad to pinch hit until your startup grows to a stage where you have a team of full-time security professionals to manage your security practices fully.
+Please drop us a line for help on that vendor risk assessment in your inbox.
 We're standing by to help.